krobbi/coldest-night/readme.md

 You may encounter the following issues when running the game:

 ## Issues Affecting All Platforms
-* The internal payload format version of save files will only change between public builds, which may result in corrupted save files when running development versions.
+* The format version of save files will only change between public builds, which may result in corrupted save files from running development versions.
 * Using a high DPI display may cause issues as compatibility with high DPI displays has not been tested.
+* Controller buttons cannot be mapped to controls in versions `0.7.0` and below unless they have an analog pressure input.
+(Not tested on real hardware.)
-* Setting controls to controller inputs may cause issues as mapping controller inputs has not been tested.
+* Mapping controls to controller inputs may cause issues as controller inputs have not been tested with real hardware.

 ## Issues Affecting Windows
 * Using an audio playback format with a sample rate other than 44100 Hz may